ZeroSpree/CSSans.Pro/README.md

 **CSSans Pro** can work on older browsers that don't support CSS Custom Properties.
 Here's a few ways to do that, pick the one that suits best:

 * Use the prebuilt IE compatible version of **CSSans Pro** [`/dist/cssans.min.ie.css`](https://github.com/ZeroSpree/CSSans.Pro/blob/master/dist/cssans.min.ie.css) - this file contains no CSS Variables, all the code is precompiled to normal CSS properties.
-Feel free to find all/replace all colors and spacings you'd like to customize.
+Feel free to find/replace all colors and spacings you'd like to customize.

 * [Install](#installation) the repo locally and build your own version of `cssans.min.ie.css` or...